-We’re delighted to be recruiting a National Organiser for Northern Ireland to support the development of the Teach the Future campaign.
+We’re delighted to be recruiting four National Organisers (one in each UK nation) to support the development of the Teach the Future campaign.
 The role will involve working with a diverse group of volunteers to engage a range of stakeholders including government, politicians, civil society and other sectors to repurpose education systems in the UK around the climate emergency and ecological crisis.
 You will work with volunteers and other student and core staff to deliver on the political aspects of the year four plan for Teach the Future.
 Key elements of the year four plan are integrated into the responsibilities listed in the attached role profile.

-This 6-month role would make an excellent professional development opportunity for a student or young person aged 14+, who has experience of the education system in Northern Ireland, and is interested in climate justice and campaigning.
+This 6-month role would make an excellent professional development opportunity for a student or young person aged 14+, who has experience of the tertiary education system in one of the UK nations, and is interested in climate justice and campaigning.
 We will support the successful candidate to manage their responsibilities to minimise impact on their education, and their wellbeing will be prioritised.
-We're not expecting applicants to know everything from day one and take-on all the responsibilities listed in the role profile as this will vary from person-to person, and to support you, mentoring, training and development opportunities will be provided within the role.
+We're not expecting applicants to know everything from day one and to take-on all the responsibilities listed in the role profile as this will vary from person-to person, and you will be supported with your tasks and mentored by a line manager and provided with training and development opportunities.

 Before applying please carefully consider if you have time to take on the role without it negatively impacting your education or wellbeing.
 We ask that paid staff are available for Zoom calls during a couple weekday evenings.
 If you aren't in a position to take on a paid role we'd encourage you to consider joining our volunteer team!